starmaid/tumblr_search/README.md

 The program also requires having the pytumblr library installed.

 You will need to authorize the program the first time you run it.
-Idk how to do that, so I left my keys in the program.
+Idk how to do that, so I just took the keys out.